 Total RRSP contribution: $9,230

-Equitable Life has made arrangements with BMO and B2B Bank to provide you with RRSP loans at competitive rates.
+Equitable Life has made arrangements with B2B Bank to provide you with RRSP loans at competitive rates.
 Speak to your financial advisor today and learn if an RRSP loan is right for you, and how an Equitable Life RRSP can be incorporated into your personalized financial plan.

 Borrowing to invest is generally suitable only for investors with a higher risk tolerance as the value of your investments can decline over time.
 Borrowing money magnifies both gains and losses and you will need to repay the loan and any accumulated interest in full.
 The case study above is an illustration only.
 The refund will depend on your tax rate, income and personal tax situation.